epam/syndicate-rule-engine/src/lambdas/configuration_api_handler/README.md

 #### DynamoDB

-* CaaSRules - the table used to store rules data;
+* SRERules - the table used to store rules data;
-* Customers, Tenants, CaaSRulesets, CaaSRuleSources - tables with customer, tenant, account, ruleset and rule source configurations
+* Customers, Tenants, SRERulesets, SRERuleSources - tables with customer, tenant, account, ruleset and rule source configurations
-* CaaSRoles, CaaSPolicies - the tables used by service to get and store data about roles and policies;
+* SRERoles, SREPolicies - the tables used by service to get and store data about roles and policies;
-* CaaSJobs - the table used by service to store data about scans;
+* SREJobs - the table used by service to store data about scans;
-* CaaSSettings - the table used by service to get and store settings data;
+* SRESettings - the table used by service to get and store settings data;
-* CaaSUsers - the table used by service to store user data;
+* SREUsers - the table used by service to store user data;

 #### Systems Manager Parameter Store